 We're all been there.
 You get up in the middle of the night to pee and stub your toes on literally everything.
 Fish might not have toes, but navigating in darkness is still a challenge they need to deal with.

 Despite the apparent difficulties of living in darkness, life flourishes in the ocean’s shadows.
 Fish that dwell in the caves, under ledges and behind rocks are no less wonderous than the bright and colourful species that roam the reefs by day.
 But to survive the daylight, and thrive at night, small nocturnal fish need some special adaptations...

-The first thing you might notice about our cave-dwelling fish is that they all have relatively large eyes – all the better to see you with my dears.
+The first thing you might notice about our nocturnal fish is that they all have relatively large eyes – all the better to see you with my dears.
 These large eyes help them to see in the low-light conditions of their hiding places and, perhaps more importantly, they allow the fish to see their prey in the dark of the night.